Achievable logoAchievable logo

 The municipal bond market

-The municipal bond market is inactive primarily because of how municipal securities are taxed.
-If you recall, municipal bonds are tax-free for investors that are residents.
-When people trade municipal bonds, they almost always transact with other investors in their city or state.
-Depending on the size of the municipality, the number of municipal bond traders can vary.
+The municipal bond market tends to be less active largely because of how municipal securities are taxed.
+Municipal bonds are tax-free for investors who live in the issuing state (and sometimes the issuing city).
+Because of that, investors who buy and sell municipal bonds often prefer to trade with other investors in the same state or locality.
+Depending on the size of the municipality, the number of potential traders can be small.

-Generally speaking, the municipal bond market is illiquid.
-An illiquid security is challenging to sell; the more difficult it is to sell, the less active its market is.
-Municipal bonds are subject to liquidity risk, which occurs when an investment cannot be sold or requires a significant discount to be sold.
+In general, the municipal bond market is illiquid.
+An illiquid security is harder to sell quickly at a fair price.
+The harder it is to sell, the less active its market tends to be.
+Municipal bonds are subject to liquidity risk, which is the risk that an investment can’t be sold when you want to sell it, or that it can only be sold by accepting a significant discount.

 We first learned about short selling in the common stock unit.
-It’s not unusual for investors to sell short stock or bonds, but municipal bonds are rarely sold short.
-Selling short involves an investor borrowing a security, selling it immediately, and hopefully repurchasing it at a lower price.
-Essentially, it’s backward investing.
-The investor bets the market price falls by selling first and buying second.
+Investors sometimes sell stocks or bonds short, but municipal bonds are rarely sold short.
+In a short sale, an investor borrows a security, sells it right away, and then hopes to buy it back later at a lower price.
+The goal is to sell first and buy second, profiting if the market price falls.

-Municipal bond short sales are rare due to their liquidity risk.
-Assume you sell short a municipal bond, hoping that its price drops.
-A few months later, you may go to the market and find no one is trading your municipal bond.
-How do you close out the short position if you can’t repurchase it?
-You wouldn’t be able to, so municipal bonds are generally not sold short.
+Municipal bond short sales are rare because of liquidity risk.
+Suppose you sell short a municipal bond expecting its price to drop.
+A few months later, you might go to the market and find that no one is trading that bond.
+If you can’t repurchase it, you can’t close out the short position.
+For that reason, municipal bonds generally aren’t sold short.

-Municipal bonds trade in the over-the-counter (OTC) markets, which means they do not trade on exchanges.
+Municipal bonds trade in the over-the-counter (OTC) markets, meaning they don’t trade on exchanges.
 Exchanges are centralized venues where investors trade securities, like the New York Stock Exchange (NYSE).
-Municipal bond transactions always occur in the OTC markets, which connect buyers and sellers without the oversight of an exchange.
-We’ll learn more about the OTC markets in the secondary market unit.
+Municipal bond transactions occur in the OTC markets, which connect buyers and sellers without the structure of an exchange.
+We’ll cover the OTC markets in more detail in the secondary market unit.

 Municipal bond quotes

 We learned how corporate bonds are quoted as a percentage of par in 1/8ths in a previous chapter.
-Municipal bond quotes appear considerably different as they are typically quoted in yields, which look like this:
+Municipal bond quotes often look different because they’re typically quoted in yields, like this:

 7% municipal bond trading on a 5% basis

 Most municipal bonds are quoted this way, but not all.
-Municipal dollar bonds, usually revenue bonds, are quoted like corporate bonds as a percentage of par in 1/8ths.
-The SIE exam will likely stick to generalities, so you should assume municipal bonds are quoted with yields.
+Municipal dollar bonds (often revenue bonds) are quoted like corporate bonds: as a percentage of par in 1/8ths.
+For the SIE exam, you’ll usually be expected to assume municipal bonds are quoted in yields.

 Key points